bactopia/bactopia/docs/usage-basic.md

 Launching `/home/rpetit/illumina-cleanup/bin/illumina-cleanup` [naughty_borg] - revision: 0416ba407c
 Printing example input for "--fastqs"

-sample  r1      r2
+sample	runtype	r1	r2	extra
-test001 /path/to/fastqs/test_R1.fastq.gz        /path/to/fastqs/test_R2.fastq.gz
-test002 /path/to/fastqs/test.fastq.gz
+SA103113	assembly			/example/SA103113.fna.gz
+SA110685	hybrid	/example/SA110685_R1.fastq.gz	/SA110685_R2.fastq.gz	/example/SA110685.fastq.gz
+SA123186	paired-end	/example/SA123186_R1.fastq.gz	/example/SA123186_R2.fastq.gz
+SA123456	single-end	/example/SA12345.fastq.gz
 ```

 The expected structure is a **tab-delimited** table with three columns:

 1. `sample`: A unique prefix, or unique name, to be used for naming output files
+2. `runtype`: Informs Bactopia what type of input the sample is
-2. `r1`: If paired-end, the first pair of reads, else the single-end reads
+3. `r1`: If paired-end, the first pair of reads, else the single-end reads
-3. `r2`: If paired-end, the second pair of reads
+4. `r2`: If paired-end, the second pair of reads
+5. `extra`: Either the assembly or long reads associated with a sample.

-These three columns are used as the header for the file.
+These five columns are used as the header for the file.
 In other words, all input FOFNs require their first line to be:
 ```
-sample  r1      r2
+sample	runtype	r1	r2	extra
 ```

 All lines after the header line, contain unique sample names and location(s) to associated FASTQ file(s).
 Absolute paths should be used to prevent any *file not found* errors due to the relative path changing.

-In the example above, two samples would be processed by Bactopia.
-Sample `test001` has two FASTQs and would be processed as pair-end reads.
-While sample `test002` only has a single FASTQ and would be processed as single-end reads.
+In the example above, four samples would be processed by Bactopia.

+1. `SA103113` would have simulated reads crreated from the assembly
+2. `SA110685` would have a hybrid assembly created using the paired-end reads and long-reads
+3. `SA123186` would be processed as paired-end reads
+4. `SA123456` would be processed as single-end reads

 ##### Generating A FOFN
 `bactopia prepare` has been included to help aid (hopefully!) the process of creating a FOFN for your samples.
 This script will attempt to find FASTQ files in a given directory and output the expected FOFN format.
 It will also output any potential issues associated with the pattern matching.